emilweth/pixelfed-docker/README.md

 ## Requirements

-You need to have the following CLI installed and set up.
+You need to have the following tools :

 - `docker` with the [compose plugin](https://docs.docker.com/compose/install/linux/).